Islam introduced women’s rights for the first time in the Arabian Peninsula:

 While most intelligent people in Muslim countries understand that not all Western women degrade themselves to make a living or to survive, similarly, most intelligent people in the West also recognize the deep respect Islam and Muslims have for women, particularly their mothers.

-There are many ways to demonstrate how the non-Muslim women in the West have struggled starting from the early time of the crusades to the early 19th century.
-One of the most striking pieces of evidence comes from the 15th century when Pope Innocent VIII issued a papal bull called Summis Desiderantes Affectibus (in 1484 AD), which authorized the Inquisition to investigate and prosecute witchcraft.
-This led to the publication of the infamous Malleus Maleficarum (Hammer of Witches) in 1487, a guide for identifying, prosecuting, and punishing woman considered witches.
+There are many examples illustrating the suffering of non-Muslim women in the West, from the early Crusades to the early 19th century, but one of the most striking cases dates back to the 15th century, when Pope Innocent VIII issued a papal bull entitled Summis Desiderantes Affectibus (in 1484), authorizing the Inquisition to investigate witchcraft.
+This led to the publication of the infamous Malleus Maleficarum (The Hammer of Witches) in 1487, a manual describing how to identify and punish women accused of witchcraft.

-In many Western societies, women had no legal right to own property, inherit wealth, earn a living, or even vote.
-It was not until the 19th and early 20th centuries that women finally gained these rights, such as the right to vote, the right to work and earn a wage, through movements like women’s suffrage and feminist activism.
+In many Western societies, women had no legal rights to own property, inherit, work, or vote.
+It was only during the 19th and early 20th centuries that they gradually gained these rights, such as the right to vote, and to earn a salary, thanks to feminist movements and the fight for women’s suffrage.

 Basic human rights: